-New to the Magic Kingdom lineup of spooky things this fall for Halloween at Walt Disney World 2020, the Disney Villains take the float stage in spooky cavalcades!
+The Disney Villains take the float stage in spooky character cavalcades!
 Complete with all our favorite villains, you can also see Jack Skellington and Sally.
 Two of our favorite, spookiest Disney characters to be sure.
-Halloween events last until October 31st, so catch this while you can.
+Halloween festivities usually begin September 1st and lasts until October 31st, so catch this while you can.

 Halloween Snacks at Magic Kingdom

-And spooky things at Magic Kingdom just wouldn’t be the same without a spooky snack in hand.
-From spooky poison apple treats to caramel apples dressed up like our favorite Disney Villains you can find all sorts of spooky and scary treats at Disney this time of year.
+Spooky things at Magic Kingdom just wouldn’t be the same without a spooky snack in hand.
+From spooky apple treats to caramel apples dressed up like our favorite Disney Villains you can find all sorts of spooky and scary treats at Disney this time of year.
 Check out all the Halloween Snacks at Magic Kingdom.

 Tower of Terror